 Are ginger cats friendly?

 The personality of a cat comes down to early experience as a kitten, as well as genetics.
-There are anecdotal reports that cat owners view ginger cats as friendly, with a survey run by UC Davis which found people were more likely to assign positive personality traits to orange cats and interestingly, less positive personality traits to tortoiseshell cats.
+There are anecdotal reports that cat owners view ginger cats as friendly.
+A survey run by UC Davis found people were more likely to assign positive personality traits to orange cats and interestingly, less positive personality traits to tortoiseshell cats.

 Certainly, genetics can play a role in a cat’s personality, but equally, if not more important is the kitten’s early weeks with its mother, siblings as well as positive human interaction.